AlanVerbner/mina-testing-utils/README.md

 ## Trying on a zkapp-cli local app

-_Note: npm link seems to be messing around with snarkyjs import resulting in multiple errors therefore follow this steps in order to use a local version of this lib:_
+_Note: npm link seems to be messing around with o1js import resulting in multiple errors therefore follow this steps in order to use a local version of this lib:_

 ```bash
 # generate your zkapp as you would do normally, see https://docs.minaprotocol.com/zkapps/how-to-write-a-zkapp